cfx-gspos/Conflux.net.SDK/README.md

 * Many thanks to Cass for the fantastic logo (https://github.com/cassiopaia) and everyone in Maker for providing very early feedback.
 * Many thanks to everyone who has submitted a request for extra features, help or bugs either here in github, gitter or other channels, you are continuously shaping this project.
-  A big shout out specially to @slothbag, @matt.tan, @knocte, @TrekDev, @raymens, @rickzanux, @naddison36, @bobsummerwill, @brendan87, @dylanmckendry that were using Nethereum and providing great feedback from the beginning.
+  A big shout out specially to @slothbag, @matt.tan, @knocte, @TrekDev, @raymens, @rickzanux, @naddison36, @bobsummerwill, @brendan87, @dylanmckendry that were using Nconflux and providing great feedback from the beginning.
   @djsowa Marcin Sowa for his help on IPC in Linux.
-* Everyone in the Ethereum, Consensys and the blockchain community.
+* Everyone in the Conflux, Consensys and the blockchain community.
-* Huge shout out to everyone developing all the different Ethereum implementations Geth, Parity, EthereumJ, EthCpp, ethereum-js (and every other utility around it), python (in the different shapes), ruby (digix guys), solidity, vyper, serpent, web3 implementations (web3js the first) and ethjs, web3j, etc, etc and last but not least the .Net Bitcoin implementation.
+* Huge shout out to everyone developing all the different Conflux implementations Gcfx, Parity, ConfluxJ, CfxCpp, conflux-js (and every other utility around it), python (in the different shapes), ruby (digix guys), solidity, vyper, serpent, web3 implementations (web3js the first) and cfxjs, web3j, etc, etc and last but not least the .Net Bitcoin implementation.